softwareInkhub/EschoolInnovate/README.md

 - **School Partnership Program**: Educational institutions can join as platform partners
 - **User Authentication**: Secure login and registration system
 - **Interactive UI**: Modern, responsive design optimized for all devices
-- **DynamoDB Integration**: Reliable AWS-powered data storage
+- **Flexible Storage System**: DynamoDB for production with automatic fallback to in-memory storage for development
+- **Robust Architecture**: Storage factory pattern for seamless database switching

 ## Tech Stack

 - **Frontend**: React.js with Wouter for routing, TailwindCSS for styling
 - **Backend**: Express.js server
+- **Database**:
-- **Database**: AWS DynamoDB
+  - Primary: AWS DynamoDB for production environments
+  - Fallback: In-memory storage for development/testing
 - **Authentication**: Passport.js with session-based auth
 - **State Management**: React Query for server state
+- **Design Pattern**: Storage Factory Pattern for flexible data persistence
 - **Animations**: Framer Motion, React Parallax Tilt

 ## Deployment Requirements

 ### AWS Configuration

-The application uses AWS DynamoDB and requires the following environment variables:
+The application uses AWS DynamoDB in production environments with the following environment variables:

 - `AWS_ACCESS_KEY_ID`: Your AWS access key
 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key
 - `AWS_REGION`: AWS region (defaults to 'us-east-1' if not specified)

+> **Note**: These variables are **optional for development environments**.
+If AWS credentials are not provided, the application will automatically use in-memory storage instead of DynamoDB.

 ### Server Requirements